-- TOOL: The Minute Paper. - It is an assessment technique provides rapid feedback on what the students perceived as the main idea in a particular topic. - Students must first organize their thinking to rank the major points and then decide upon a significant question.
+- TOOL: The Minute Paper. - This is an assessment technique that provides rapid feedback on what you, a student, perceived as the main idea in a particular topic.

+• You must first organize your thinking to rank the major

+points and then decide upon a significant question.